-India Gate - Located at the end of the Rajpath, India Gate is a moving memorial to the 90,000 Indian servicemen who died in World War 1.
+India Gate - Located at the end of the Rajpath, India Gate is a moving memorial to the 90,000 Indian servicemen who died in World War One.

-Connaught Place Markets - As coach is not allowed to enter this area, the group will be dropped off on Janpath, one of the main roads in Delhi.
-From here, it will be a 10-15 minute walk to the main section of Connaught Market where tourist shops sell traditional home wares, jewellery, books, clothing, saris and beads
+Connaught Place Markets - Connaught Market is where tourist shops sell traditional home wares, jewellery, books, clothing, saris and beads.